2022 Montana State Bobcats football team

 The 2022 Montana State Bobcats football team represented Montana State University as a member of the Big Sky Conference during the 2022 NCAA Division I FCS football season.
 The Bobcats were led by second-year head coach Brent Vigen and played their home games at Bobcat Stadium in Bozeman, Montana.

-Previous season

-The Bobcats finished the 2021 FCS season with a 9–2 record (7–1 in conference), losing only to Wyoming (an FBS team) and Montana.
-They were seeded eighth in the FCS postseason tournament and received a first-round bye; they then defeated UT Martin, Sam Houston State, and South Dakota State to advance to the final match of the tournament.
-In the championship game, the Bobcats were defeated by North Dakota State on January 8, 2022, in Frisco, Texas.

 Preseason

 Polls

 On July 25, 2022, during the virtual Big Sky Kickoff, the Bobcats were predicted to finish third in the Big Sky by the coaches and second by the media.

 Preseason All–Big Sky team

 The Bobcats had seven players selected to the preseason all-Big Sky team.